Lonelygirl15: Spinoffs

 After launching the production company LG15 Studios, Beckett and Goodfried created KateModern, a British Lonelygirl15 spinoff.
 It ran from July 2007 through June 2008 on Bebo, and took place in the same fictional universe.
 LG15 Studios became EQAL in 2008 after receiving $5 million from Spark Capital.
 EQAL's second Lonelygirl15 spinoff, LG15: The Resistance, premiered in September 2008, with 10-minute-long episodes being released weekly on YouTube, MySpaceTV, imeem, Veoh, and Hulu.
 It was produced by Amanda Goodfried, with Yusuf Pirhasan as director and Joshua Hale Fialkov as head writer.
 The series starred Jackson Davis and Alexandra Dreyfus, who reprised their roles as Jonas and Sarah, respectively, as they hunt down members of The Order.
 Since 2009, EQAL has aired two more spinoff series which are produced by contest winners, including LG15: The Last, which started airing in January 2009, and LG15: Outbreak, which began in January 2010.

 Relaunch

 In June 2016, on the tenth anniversary of the first video posted to the account, a trailer for a relaunch of Lonelygirl15 was posted to their YouTube channel, which featured Rose returning as Bree.
 The trailer was filmed two days before it was posted.
 Beckett planned the relaunch alongside Jenni Powell, a production assistant for the original series.
 Powell wrote in an email regarding the relaunch that the two hoped "to bring the show to a whole new audience while utilizing technologies that weren’t available 10 years ago to create new storytelling experiences."
 Speaking of the relaunch, Rose shared that a Snapchat channel for Daniel, a Facebook page, and an interactive website would all be involved, and clues about the series would appear in all three.
-To date, no relaunch has materialised.
+Five installments were released on the Danielbeast YouTube channel in the months following, featuring Yousef Abu-Taleb and Katherine Pawlak reprising their roles as Daniel and Emma, respectively, along with an appearance by Maxwell Glick as Spencer.
+The relaunch was subsequently cancelled in November 2016.